sidkid78/diverse/info.md

 // Main Page Data
 export const subAgentData = {
-  title: "Claude Code Sub-Agents: An Interactive Explainer",
+  title: "Gemini Code Sub-Agents: An Interactive Explainer",
   intro: [
     "A deep dive into the core component of the agentic architecture, enabling engineers to scale compute and accomplish complex engineering tasks.", ],